 The key to preventing such overuse injuries is to gradually ease into running, and listen to your body.
 Ensure that you warm up adequately, are wearing suitable footwear, progress your distance gradually and appropriately – and if you experience pain in any area, use the RICE principle (Rest, Ice, Compress and Elevate the leg for the first 48 hours).

 These basics aside, all of the above running injuries occur due to repetitive strain on the structure involved, and in most cases, the causes of the repetitive strain can be identified and corrected to prevent reoccurrence.

 As physiotherapists, we will often tell patients that whilst the painful area can be quite small and very specific, the problem is usually being caused by issues above or below in the movement chain, leading to poor biomechanics, and increasing the stress on the specific area.

 - Muscular imbalance around the hips, gluteals, and thighs

 - Overactive or tight structures of the lower limb

 - Poor flexibility

 - Inappropriate footwear (lacking arch support)

-These factors can be addressed by your physiotherapist, who will closely analyse your gait and running mechanics, and establish the postural causes to your impairment.
-Through treating these causes, and providing specific exercises to improve and maintain alignment, gradual return to running can take place.
+When you book an appointment with a Physiotherapist, they will address these factors by closely analysing your gait and running mechanics, and establish the postural causes to your impairment.
+Through treating these causes, and providing specific exercises to improve and maintain alignment, a gradual return to running can take place.